mvniekerk/tokio-cron-scheduler/README.md

 tokio-cron-scheduler = "*"
 ```

-Creating a schedule for a job is done using the `new` impl for the
+Creating a schedule for a job is done using any `ToString` impl, leveraging the
 `Cron` type of the [croner](https://github.com/Hexagon/croner-rust) library.

 The scheduling format is as follows: